realA10001986/Flux-Capacitor/README.md

     </tr>
 </table>

-(*) Chase speed changes are not executed if a speed knob is active; if the FC uses GPS speed from a TCD, the commands have no visual effect, but the changes are saved.
+(*) Chase speed changes are not executed if a speed knob is active; if the FC uses GPS/Rotary Encoder/Futaba Remote Control speed from a TCD, the selected chase speed corresponds to 0mph and is scaled between 0 and 88mph accordingly.

 [Here](https://github.com/realA10001986/Flux-Capacitor/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
 (Note that MacOS' preview application has a bug that scrambles the links in the document.
 Acrobat Reader does it correctly.)